JoeTrubenstein/gatsby-starter-steinblog/content/blog/Georgia Seven Mountain/index.md

 ---
 title: Georgia Seven Mountain
 date: "2021-09-13"
-description: "See what can happen even you're trying your hardest to be the good guy?
+description: "See what can happen even when you're trying your hardest to be the good guy?
 You get the bees, and then you get burned to death in the stupid wicker man."
 image: "https://res.cloudinary.com/indridcold/image/upload/v1632151555/mfk1ofjaq3mmnaxhyfsu.jpg"
 ---